omar0ali/tictactoe-game-cli/README.md

 - [X] Set 9 boxes in the middle of the screen.
     - [X] Ensure all boxes are centered.
     - [X] GridView created and can draw list of boxes.
-- [ ] Player Scores when win pattern correct and reset.
     - [X] The game show who wins the game `X` or `O` at the end of every match.
 - [ ] Show logs and current Turn.
-(Should be shown on the bottom-right of screen).
+Status (Should be shown on the bottom of screen).
 - [X] After each end of the game, should should a dialog, showing the winner
 - [X] Ask player to restart the game or exit.
     - [X] Dialog Box added
+- [ ] Will make a menu to start the game and select two options (single player and multiplayer)
+    - [ ] Single-player with [MiniMax](https://en.wikipedia.org/wiki/Minimax) algorithm (will try to implement)

 ## Getting Started